fbastos1/mafiascum-modtools/readme.md

 ##### setup

+##### Setup

 This is a command-line utility with no graphical interface.
 As such, the user is expected to be able to run the script from a shell.

-The recommended way of fetching the source is through `git clone`.
-If you don't have git installed, you can download the archived repo from the Github web UI or install git with your preferred package manager.
-[Chocolatey](https://chocolatey.org/) on Windows and [Homebrew](https://brew.sh/) on macOS are popular choices.

-After installing git and Python 3, you can install the package along with all its dependencies with the following command:
+After installing Python 3, you can install the package along with all its dependencies using the following command:

 ```
 pip install mafiascum-modtools